scaleway/terraform-provider-scaleway/docs/guides/backend_guide.md

 ## Secrets

-Hashicorp propose several methods to keep your secrets.
+Hashicorp proposes several methods to keep your secrets.
 Please check the Terraform  [partial configuration](https://www.terraform.io/language/settings/backends/configuration#partial-configuration) for this topic.

 ## Create your infrastructure with the Scaleway provider